recon1231/osint-writeups-/README.md

 Every writeup in this repository follows these principles:

 - **Sanitized by default** — no real target, victim, or client-identifying data is ever published without explicit authorization
+- **Fictional scenarios clearly labeled** — practice scenarios use invented names and are marked as fictional in both the title and disclaimer, never presented as real investigations
 - **Source-verified** — findings are corroborated across multiple sources before being presented as confirmed
 - **Educational intent** — the goal is to document and share methodology, not to expose or harm any individual or organization